-5. Comment indicated the selection criteria favors rental housing projects.
+No changes were made based on the comment received regarding making more HOME funds available for down payment assistance and nonprofits who serve homebuyers.
 SDHDA did not make any changes to the HOME allocation plan because there are two set-asides created within the HOME Program that are specifically for homeownership activities.
 The set-asides do not require competitive scoring and give preference for homeownership activities.
+Both set-asides go largely unutilized so it's difficult to justify setting additional funds aside when clear demand exists for other activities.